Advanced Data

 Introduction#

-In this chapter, you’ll learn about advanced methods and tolls for working with data, including data validation, data orchestration, and some alternatives to the pandas package.
+In this chapter, you’ll learn about data validation, data orchestration, and some alternatives to the pandas package.

 Imports#